Welcome to our FAQ. If you do not find your questions asnwered, please contact us.

 I live too far away to pick up the kitten in person.
 Will you ship and what is the cost?

 Cost of shipping is not included in the price of the kitten.
 Shipping cost will be quoted by the airline at the time of booking, which is typically between 250-400 USD for cargo shipping.
-We charge 50 USD to 100 USD deliver fee to a nearby airport.
-(Pittsburgh, Cleveland, or Akron Canton) Kittens travel by plane must be at least 16 weeks old.
+We charge 100 USD deliver fee to a nearby airport.
+(Cleveland, or Akron Canton) Kittens travel by cargo must be at least 16 weeks old.
 Your desinated airport may charge a terminal fee in additional to the shipping fee charged by the airline.
 Please check with you local airport prior to shipping for accurate cost information.

 We can also work with you on alternative re-homing methods such as courier deliver or meet in between if you live within 150 miles.
 Please